ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/01_5FWJ_holo/README.md

 ## Overview

-This directory contains the post-simulation analysis workflows for the **01_5FWJ_holo** system in the KDM5C benchmarking study.
+This directory contains the post-simulation analysis workflows for the 01_5FWJ_holo system in the KDM5C receptor-setup comparison study.

+The folder name `01_5FWJ_holo` is retained as an internal workflow label.
+In the manuscript, this system is referred to as **5FWJ metal-retained**.
+This system represents the experimental crystal-structure-based receptor setup in which crystallographic metal ions were retained during protein preparation for molecular dynamics simulation and subsequent trajectory analysis.

-The `01_5FWJ_holo` system represents the **crystal-structure-based holo receptor model** used for molecular dynamics simulation and subsequent trajectory analysis.
-This analysis module is organized into multiple subdirectories corresponding to major post-MD evaluation categories, including global structural stability, pocket behavior, ligand behavior, and metal coordination analysis.
+This analysis module is organized into multiple subdirectories corresponding to major post-MD evaluation categories, including global structural stability, pocket behavior, ligand behavior, and metal-coordination analysis.

----

 ## System Description

-`01_5FWJ_holo` corresponds to the holo form of the experimental crystal-structure-based receptor system.
-It was used as one of the reference models in the benchmarking workflow and analyzed across independent MD replicas to assess structural stability, ligand retention, binding-site behavior, and coordination features relevant to comparative model evaluation.
+`01_5FWJ_holo` corresponds to the 5FWJ metal-retained experimental receptor setup.
+It was used as one of the MD receptor setups in the comparative workflow and analyzed across independent MD replicas to assess structural stability, ligand retention, binding-site behavior, and metal-associated distance changes relevant to receptor-setup sensitivity analysis.

+In the manuscript, this system should be described as 5FWJ metal-retained, not as a biochemical holo enzyme state.
+The term holo is used only as an internal folder and file-naming label for workflow continuity.

 ---